Our DUI lawyers explain what you need to know if you are facing a drunk driving charge in Phoenix or Tempe, AZ.

 Schedule a Free Initial DUI Consultation with DUI Lawyer in Phoenix or Tempe, AZ

-As a nationally-recognized expert on DUI defense, Arizona DUI attorney Mark Weingart has unparalleled knowledge and experience in this area of litigation.
+As a nationally-recognized professional on DUI defense, Arizona DUI attorney Mark Weingart has unparalleled knowledge and experience in this area of litigation.
 Whether you are facing your first DUI charge, you are facing heightened penalties as a repeat offender, or you have been charged with underage drinking and driving, Mr. Weingart can help you.
 To discuss your case (including the potential consequences if you are convicted of DUI) in confidence, call The Weingart Firm at 480-405-7922 or request a free initial consultation online today.